Autism Spectrum Disorder

 High & Low Activity Patterns in Autism Spectrum Disorder

-In settings outside of Amen Clinics, the diagnosis of ASD is usually determined by a clinical history, the autism mental status examination, and other structured screening tools, leaving clinicians in the dark about the underlying brain function problems.
-With brain SPECT imaging, we frequently see increased activity in the anterior cingulate gyrus—linked to rigid, obsessive behavior—along with decreased activity in the temporal lobes (associated with language and social deficits), and in the cerebellum, which is involved with learning and physical coordination.
+In settings outside of Amen Clinics, the diagnosis of ASD is usually determined by a clinical history, criteria from the Diagnostic and Statistical Manual (DSM) published by the American Psychiatric Association, the autism mental status examination, and other structured screening tools, leaving clinicians in the dark about the underlying brain function problems.
+With brain SPECT imaging, an adult or child psychiatrist will frequently see increased activity in the anterior cingulate gyrus—linked to rigid, obsessive behavior—along with decreased activity in the temporal lobes (associated with language and deficits in social interactions), and in the cerebellum, which is involved with learning and physical coordination.

 High Activity Patterns in ASD